 The Caravan Sites and Control of Development Act 1960 (opens in new window) prohibits the use of land as a caravan site unless the occupier holds a site licence issued by the local authority.

 A caravan site includes anywhere a caravan (including a mobile or park home) is situated and occupied for human habitation.
 This includes both touring and single sites.
 Sites can be for permanent holiday caravans (utilised as holiday caravans), touring caravans or permanent residential caravans.

 How to apply

-If you wish to change the use of land to a permanent caravan site you must have planning permission before you apply for a license.
+If you wish to change the use of land to a permanent caravan site you must have planning permission before you apply for a licence.

-To apply for a Caravan Site License you must complete an application and submit a plan of 1:500 scale showing the layout of the roads, caravans and facilities.
+To apply for a Caravan Site Licence you must complete an application and submit a plan of 1:500 scale showing the layout of the roads, caravans and facilities.

-A caravan site license is not required for:
+A caravan site licence is not required for:

 - Incidental use within the curtilage of a dwelling house.

 - A single caravan sited for no more than two consecutive nights, for a maximum of 28 days in 12 months.